ndore444/DataStructures/DoreNHW04/DoreNHW04/Readme.md

 *  Description of the program
 *******************************************************

-The program "matrix" reads integers from a data file, and uses the data to implement two matrices.
-It then outputs the matrices, and computes and outputs the sum and product of the matrices.
+The program reads in input from a file.
+The program then creates a vector list of each word in the file based on specifications.
+Then a list of nodes is created from the new vector.

 *******************************************************